Akiya Listings in English: Where to Find Them

 The better path is to:

-Take advantage of remote support for tours, reports, and negotiations.
+Use remote support for tours, reports, and negotiations.

 Plan to finalize in Japan once your shortlist is clear.